vicatar/SensorWeb/README.md

 This application will allow creating/removing/updating/fetching Sensorweb items.
 Each Sensorweb item can optionally have an attachment image.
 Each user only has access to Sensorweb items that he/she has created.

+The application based on the Serverless-Todo example.

+The idea is that this app would interface with sensors in the real-world, a functionality that is to be implemented.

 # Sensorweb items

 The application should store Sensorweb items, and each Sensorweb item contains the following fields: